-Wilson College grads bring in salaries of around $43K, making them the most similar to Cedar Crest alumni in terms of earnings.
+Among alumni of similar schools, Wilson College grads (who make an average of $43K) earn salaries most similar to Cedar Crest alumni.
 Delaware Valley College, Elizabethtown College, and St. Francis College are also similar to Cedar Crest.

 |Academics||25th Percentile||75th Percentile|

 Why You Shouldn’t Fake Happiness at Work, According to Science

 Pexels To be successful in a professional environment, you have to be able to manage your emotions.
 If workers didn’t have some level of emotion...